-Customize your elevator speech
+1. Customize your elevator pitch

 Pitching to your hairdresser looks different than pitching to your wealthy uncle, so customize your spiel to ensure your pitch is relevant and interesting.
 For example, when speaking to friends and family with no business experience, avoid using industry jargon or acronyms that they may not understand.
 You have thirty seconds to trigger interest, so use them wisely.
-If you’d like to learn more, you can prepare and practice using our Elevator Pitch Guide.

 If you’re preparing to pitch your business for the first time, seek out well-connected friends, family, and members of your community who have experience relevant to your business.
 Starting with those who understand your business or industry can not only ease your pitch conversation but also open the floor for business advice and guidance.
-Reach out to people who are part of professional networks that you think could help you and your business the most.

-Jennifer Hamley, founder and owner of JenniferHamley.com, leaned on her friends’ and family’s connections when she achieved the 2015 Independent Handbag Designer Awards in NYC.
+Jennifer Hamley, founder, and owner of JenniferHamley.com leaned on her friends and family’s connections when she achieved the 2015 Independent Handbag Designer Awards in NYC.
 Handbag production needed to increase quickly, and “friends and family rallied and linked me with people in the industry,” Hamley says.
 “Manufacturers, suppliers, international shipping experts…I was amazed by the wealth of support and knowledge that came to light.”